writetohoney/ai-in-public-sector/syllabus.md

 Set against the EU AI Act and OECD principles, the two cases pose the course's central question at the level of the state: what does "AI governance" even mean, and what does each approach leave out?
 (Taiwan also carries a participatory-democracy tradition — vTaiwan — worth weighing against a purely executive, delivery-led model.)

+**A third position, against both.** Vertesi, boyd, Taylor and Shestakofsky argue that most of what passes for AI critique and governance — including debates about what AI *is*, whether it is inevitable, how disruptive it will be, whether it is safe, and how to regulate it — functions as a set of *decoys*.
+Each looks like accountability while drawing attention away from the material political economy: the networks of capital, infrastructure, chips, data centres, and elite relationships that make "the Project of AI" possible.
+On this reading, a jurisdiction can write an admirable Basic Act or ship an impressive modernization program and leave the actual locus of power entirely untouched.
+Their "regulatory decoy" names the EU AI Act specifically; their "inevitability decoy" is the direct heir to the technological determinism we opened with in Session 1.
+Students should test this argument as hard as they test Alberta's numbers — it is a strong claim, and it risks implying that no institutional reform matters.

 *Tension: Deliver first versus govern first — and whether either, alone, is a complete theory of AI in the public sector.*

 *Discussion: Is the charge that Alberta is "simplistic compared to Taiwan" fair?
 Build the strongest case each way.
-What would a synthesis that took both delivery and rights seriously actually require?*
+Then apply the decoy argument to both: is either jurisdiction touching the political economy, or are they arguing over the wrong thing?
+What would a synthesis that took delivery, rights, and power seriously actually require?*

 **Recommended Material:**
 - [Taiwan's Emerging AI Governance: Building from the Basic Act to the Hard Questions of Data and Copyright](https://www.nbr.org/publication/taiwans-emerging-ai-governance-building-from-the-basic-act-to-the-hard-questions-of-data-and-copyright/) (2026) — Kai-Shen Huang, NBR
 - [The Velocity White Papers](https://thevelocitywhitepapers.com/) — Government of Alberta (2026)
+- [Reckoning with the Political Economy of AI: Avoiding Decoys in Pursuit of Accountability](https://arxiv.org/abs/2604.16106) (2026) — Janet Vertesi, danah boyd, Alex Taylor & Benjamin Shestakofsky, FAccT '26
 - [EU AI Act — Code of Practice overview](https://artificialintelligenceact.eu/code-of-practice-overview/)
 - [Taiwan: Public Participation Methods on the Cyberpunk Frontier of Democracy](https://civichall.org/civicist/vtaiwan-democracy-frontier/) (2016) — Liz Barry